 Based on 2022 sales tax return data from the Georgia Department of Revenue (DOR), we estimate that under current law, vendor compensation is approximately 1.48 percent of state sales tax collections.
 This percentage is assumed to remain constant in the baseline scenario.
-Microsimulations on the DOR data indicate that under the proposed changes, this percentage of state sales tax would increase as follows:
+Microsimulations on the DOR data indicate that under the proposed changes, this percentage of state sales tax would increase to approximately 1.93 percent.